ipython/ipython/docs/source/config/callbacks.rst

 ``pre_execute`` is like ``pre_run_cell``, but is triggered prior to *any* execution.
 Sometimes code can be executed by libraries, etc. which skipping the history/display mechanisms, in which cases ``pre_run_cell`` will not fire.
-The object representing the code execution request is provided as an argument.

 post_run_cell
 -------------